-I posted this a few years ago, but wanted to share it again this Father’s Day in honor of my father.
+I wrote this a few years ago but I wanted to share it again this Father’s Day in honor of my father.

-William Elder Gaston was born in Sheffield, Alabama on May 7, 1913, the youngest son of William Henry and Lena Gaston.
-To some he was Brother, to some Uncle Brother.
-To others he was Deacon Gaston and yet others called him “Professor.”
-A very few called him Bill.
+William Elder Gaston was born in Sheffield, Alabama, on May 7, 1913, the youngest son of William Henry and Lena Gaston.
+To some, he was Brother; to some, Uncle Brother.
+To others, he was Deacon Gaston, and yet others called him “Professor.”
+A few called him Bill.
 My mother called him “Babe.”
 I simply called him “Daddy.”

 Daddy was all of 5’8, an unassuming man with a gentle and quiet spirit.
 Some may say he was reserved.
 I remember a man full of jokes (he was the King of Corny), and when he got tickled (usually by his own corny jokes), his whole body vibrated with laughter.
 I remember a man of prayer, a man who cherished family.
 He was a giving man.
 He was a man who trusted God.